Bariloche City Travel Tips, Attractions & More

 Have you explored and experienced all of Bariloche’s top attractions but still have some time left in your vacation?
 Well then, you’re in luck!
 There are some really cool towns nearby that you wouldn’t want to miss!

-The hippie town of El Bolson, for example, is the perfect daytrip from Bariloche.
-It’s only less than two hours’ drive away, it’s sweetly nestled in a valley in the mountains so it’s got the best scenery, and it’s got an outdoor flea market that is open twice a week!
+The hippie town of El Bolson, for example, is the perfect day trip from Bariloche.
+It’s only less than two hours’ drive away, it’s sweetly nestled in a valley in the mountains, so it’s got the best scenery, and it’s got an outdoor flea market that is open twice a week!
+However, if it’s winter, you probably want to keep track of the weather.
+Getting caught in a hailstorm while on the road can cause damage to your car, and you might have to contact some Hail Specialists to get it repaired quickly.

 Farther down is the small town of Lago Puelo, another picturesque lake town 5 km away from the national park of the same name.
 It is known for its annual La Fiesta Del Bosque, held in January or February.